TSMC says it will have advanced ASML chipmaking tool in 2024

 By Jane Lanhee Lee and Stephen Nellis

-SANTA CLARA, Calif., June 16 (Reuters) - SANTA CLARA, Calif.
-A Taiwan Semiconductor Manufacturing Co 2330.TW executive said at a conference on Thursday that the world's biggest chipmaker will have the next version of ASML's ASML.AS most advanced lithography tool in 2024.
+SANTA CLARA, Calif., June 16 (Reuters) - Taiwan Semiconductor Manufacturing Co 2330.TW executives said on Thursday the world's biggest chipmaker will have the next version of ASML Holding NV's ASML.AS most advanced chipmaking tool in 2024.

+The tool called "high-NA EUV" produces beams of focused light that create the microscopic circuitry on computer chips used in phones, laptops, cars and artificial intelligence devices such as smart speakers.
+EUV stands for extreme ultraviolet, the wavelength of light used by ASML's most advanced machines.

-Mii did not say when the device, the second generation of extreme ultraviolet lithography tools needed to make smaller and faster chips, would be used for mass production.
-TSMC rival Intel Corp INTC.O has said it will use the machines in production by 2025 and has said it would be the first to receive the machine.
+Mii did not say when the device, the second generation of extreme ultraviolet lithography tools for making smaller and faster chips, would be used for mass production.
+TSMC rival Intel Corp INTC.O has said it will use the machines in production by 2025 and that it would be the first to receive the machine.

-As Intel enters into the business of making chips that other companies design, it will be competing with TSMC for those customers.
-So the industry is watching closely on which company has the edge on the next generation of chip technology.
+As Intel enters the business of making chips that other companies design, it will be competing with TSMC for those customers.

-Kevin Zhange, TSMC senior vice president of business development, later clarified that TSMC wouldn't be ready for production with the new high-NA EUV tool in 2024 but that it would be mostly used for research purposes with partners.
+Kevin Zhang, TSMC senior vice president of business development, clarified that TSMC would not be ready for production with the new high-NA EUV tool in 2024 but that it would be used mostly for research with partners.

+"High-NA EUV is the next major innovation in the technology that will put the chip technology at the lead," Hutcheson said.

+On Thursday, TSMC also gave more details on the technology for its 2-nanometer chips, which it said are on track for volume production in 2025.
+TSMC said it has spent 15 years developing so-called "nanosheet" transistor technology to improve speed and power efficiency and will use it for the first time in its 2-nanometer chips.

-(Reporting by Jane Lanhee Lee in Santa Clara, California; Editing by Mark Porter)
+(Reporting by Jane Lanhee Lee in Santa Clara, California; Editing by Mark Porter and Richard Chang)

 ((jane.lee@thomsonreuters.com))